adrelanos/aeternity-wiki/Aeternity-Technology.md

 <td class="align-middle">
 <strong class="d-block">INDUSTRIAL GRADE CODE BASE</strong>

-<small>The æternity blockchain core code has been written in Erlang, which makes it easy to write distributed, fault-tolerance, soft real-time and highly available non-stoppable applications.
+<small>The core æternity blockchain code is written in Erlang, which makes it easy to write distributed, fault-tolerant, soft real-time and highly available non-stoppable applications.
-Erlang is perfect choice to write a blockchain from scratch that allow to achieve superior operational stability and performance.</small>
+Erlang is the perfect choice to write a blockchain from scratch that allows it to achieve superior operational stability and performance.</small>
 </td>
 </tr>
 </tbody>